 If you are coming to us to treat a dental emergency, you’ll need to receive treatment as soon as possible.
 In these cases we may be able to offer same-day care, depending on availability and the severity of your issue.
 Otherwise, after your cleaning and initial exam, we will simply schedule your next follow up appointment.
 We’ll be sure to get you in for a day and time that is convenient for you.

 Dental fillings are a common dental procedure used to restore teeth that have been decayed by cavities or compromised by other damage.
-Your dentist can use different materials for the filling depending on your oral health and the location of the damage.
+Your dentist in Colorado Springs can use different materials for the filling depending on your oral health and the location of the damage.
 Composite resin, gold alloys, metal amalgam, porcelain, and glass ionomer cement are all types of material traditionally used in fillings.
 If you have a cavity, it is important that we address it as soon as possible to prevent further damage.
 If left untreated, a cavity will eventually require more invasive procedures like root canal therapy or extraction to restore your oral health.

 Dental inlays and onlays are a restorative procedure to improve the function, appearance, or both of teeth.
 A dental inlay is when there is an artificial tooth-shaped filling that goes over the surface of a damaged tooth.
 Dental onlay is when an artificial tooth-shaped filling goes over a structural defect or fracture within the natural crown of a tooth.
 They can be made from either porcelain or composite resin material and are usually larger than traditional fillings.